Hatcheries in Georgia

 The Summerville Trout Hatchery and office is located in Chattooga County.
 The facility produces around 600,000 rainbow trout fry to distribute around Georgia each year.

-Burton Trout Hatchery is located in Rabun County on Moccasin Creek next to Lake Burton.
-The hatchery is approximately 20 miles north of Clarkesville on Georgia Highway 197.
-There is a family fishing pond open daily for channel catfish from 8 a.m.–6 p.m., with a limit of four fish.
+Burton Trout Hatchery is located in Rabun County on Moccasin Creek next to Lake Burton and Moccasin Creek State Park.
+The hatchery is located approximately 20 miles north of Clarkesville on Georgia Highway 197 and is one of four trout hatcheries in the state.
 Burton Hatchery provides stocking support for Georgia trout streams and public waters.